 A total tolerance of 10 per cent, by number or weight, of leeks not satisfying the requirements of the class but meeting those of Class II is allowed.
 Within this tolerance not more than 1 per cent in total may consist of produce satisfying neither the requirements of Class II quality nor the minimum requirements, or of produce affected by decay.

-In addition and for early leeks only, 10 per cent, by number or weight, of leeks showing a tender flowering stem enclosed within the sheathed part is allowed.
+.

 (ii) Class II